-Before any servicing takes place, it is recommended that a set of gaskets, bearings, and gland packings or mechanical seals be on hand as spare parts.
+Before any servicing takes place, it is recommended that gasket compound, bearings, and mechanical seals be on hand as spare parts.
 The stocking of additional items beyond these basic wearing parts is dependent upon the type of application, compatibility of pump materials with the process gas and service liquid, degree of corrosion and erosion to which the pump is subjected, importance of pump reliability to the process, etc.